exelix11/mono-nx/notes/writeup.md

 https://github.com/user-attachments/assets/b0d8e9e0-8925-47f9-9039-4b2c9f04b2aa

->[!Note]
-> Launching a dll from the hbmenu is something I added much later, it's here only for dramatic effect.
+Launching a dll from the hbmenu is something I added much later, it's here only for dramatic effect.

 So why did I try to avoid reserving memory?
 It was because I was worried it could come back to bite me once multi-threading is set up.
 The mono docs at `docs/design/mono/web/thread-safety.md` claim that code generation is protected by a mutex, my understanding is that `mono_jit_lock` is used only when code is being emitted but not when such code is being run.